pedrojoaquim01/atmoseer/README.md

 Example 1:

-`Python stations_inmet.py -s A652`
+`python stations_inmet.py -s A652`

-The data set for the Copacabana Fort station will be imported into the project data folder.
+The command import the observations from the Copacabana Fort station.

 Example 2:

-`Python estacoes_inmet.py -a 1 -b 1999 -e 2017`
+`python estacoes_inmet.py -a 1 -b 1999 -e 2017`

-The datasets of all stations in the period from 1999 to 2017 will be imported.
+The command imports the observations from all stations between 1999 to 2017 will be imported.

 **_estacoes_rad.py_** has two command line arguments: